SAIS-S2S-Technology/Roadmap/README.md

 ### You are part of this

 We want to build partnerships with you.
-We are a collaborative platform and strive to engage partners who can guide and advise us.
+We are a collaborative platform and strive to engage partners who can guide and advise us or seek to contribute in other ways.

 If you are a **potential adviser**, please refer to the [adviser presentation](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/ADVISER_deck.pdf).

 If you are a **SAIS alumni**, please refer to the [alumni presentation](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/ALUMNI_deck.pdf).

 If you are a **SAIS student**, please refer to the [student section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#for-sais-students-a-short-guide) of the raodmap.
 We welcome students who want to teach, learn or contribute to SAIS S2S Technology.

+If you feel that none of the above apply to you but you still want to contribute to SAIS S2S Technology or share your feedback, please do so.
+We greatly appreciate if you [get in touch].

 We understand that our partners' time is precious.
 We prioritize accordingly and provide a streamlined communications process.
 For additional information on our partnerships, please refer to the [partnership section](https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/Roadmap.md#why-we-seek-partnerships) of the roadmap.